bryanmcnett/aabo/README.md

       && all_lessequal(query.minZ, world.maxZ[index]);
 }
 ```
-The above "initial slab check" is a pretty good idea when objects and queries are small compared to the search space.
-AABO can do the same, and gets the same advantage as AABB when it does.
-We are not comparing opposing tetrahedra in this case, however - we're comparing opposing planes, just like AABB always does:
+The above code checks first if the object intersects the query in the interval {minX,maxX}, and only if an intersection is found,
+it proceeds to check Y and Z. This is often a pretty good idea, as most queries and objects are fairly small compared to the
+world they inhabit, so the probability of one intersecting the other in any one-dimensional interval is pretty small.

+Whenever this initial interval check strategy is a good idea, we can do it with AABO as well:
 ```
 struct Octahedra
 {